vivekbr4/VivekBR_GitHub_Projects/Data Analytics/Data Analytics_Oxnard CA_Crime Hotspots/README.txt

-# Oxnard, CA Crime Data Analysis
+# Oxnard, CA Crime Data Analysis by Vivek BasavegowdaRamu

 ## Executive Summary
 The analysis of the Oxnard, CA crime data reveals key trends in crime types, hotspots, and times.
 Insights gained from this analysis aim to optimize patrol scheduling and resource allocation, with recommendations provided to enhance public safety.